UK A-Z Part 1

 Blackpool Tower is a tourist attraction in Blackpool, Lancashire.
 It was opened to the public on 14 May 1894.
 Inspired by the Eiffel Tower in Paris, it rises to 158m (518 ft 9 inches).
 The Tower is a member of the World Federation of Great Towers.
 The tower can be seen from most places within a 30-mile (48 km) radius including Barrow-in-Furness, Lancaster, Liverpool, Manchester, Preston, Chorley and Southport.
 It is a Grade 1 listed building.

-A to Z of Britain, Series 1 1st Stamp (2011) Carrick-a-Rede
+UK A-Z Part 1 1st Stamp (2011) Carrick-a-Rede

 Carrick-a-Rede